There is a man waiting for the doctor and his time is running out.

 Zweifel worries about the burdens placed on a child created through loss.
 “That child can end up being what some people would call a memorial candle to the deceased person … That child can feel that people are looking for traits of the deceased parent in them and they can feel beholden to do that.”

-“The child can end up being what some people would call a memorial candle to the deceased person.”
 There is also the impossibility (rather than the mere unlikelihood) of ever knowing one’s father.
 “When you come into the world with a father who is dead, he is never going to be reachable for you,” says Zweifel.
 In her work with single mothers using sperm banks, she says that many choose identity-release donors so that their child can be in touch with the donor at a later time.

 That said, in some countries, truly anonymous sperm donation can and does occur.
 And post-mortem sperm retrieval does not guarantee that the child will never have a father present, just that such a father will not have the usual genetic relationship.
 There have been cases in which children with genetic diseases or abnormalities seek but cannot find information about their sperm donor to help with treatments or future risks.
 A posthumously conceived child would at least have family history to look back on.